Z-MS/z-ms.github.io/src/pages/blog/my-first-code.md

 I made one with Bootstrap too:

 ![Latest version of Equation solver styled with Bootstrap](../../assets/my-first-code/bootquation.png)

+You can check out [all versions of the equation solver]() on GitHub

 I think it'll be fun improving it now that I know more about web dev and algebra.
 Let's see how it goes.